Xyla Foxlin

 Xyla Foxlin (/'zaɪ.lə/) is an American engineer, entrepreneur and YouTuber.
 She graduated from Case Western Reserve University in 2019 with a B.S.E. in General Engineering focusing in Mechatronics and Creative Technology.
 Foxlin provides YouTube tutorial videos, guiding viewers through technical projects.
-She served as Executive Director for 501-c(3) non-profit Beauty and the Bolt which aims to lower the barrier to entry for women and minorities in STEM fields.
+She served as Executive Director for 501(c)(3) organization Beauty and the Bolt which aims to lower the barrier to entry for women and minorities in STEM fields.
+She also invented Parihug, a huggable teddy bear that sends a signal to its twin over the Internet.

 Biography

 Foxlin grew up in the Boston area and attended Lexington High School.
 As a sophomore, she found part-time work by using a hyperlocal job search website called HelpAroundTown.
 She was captain of the school's robotics team in her junior and senior years.
 She attended Case Western Reserve University and majored in mechanical and aerospace engineering where she was described in a magazine as a "robotics whiz kid".
 She was president of the college's robotics mining team.
 While in Cleveland, she entered a beauty contest and won the title for Miss Greater Cleveland; her skill was playing a violin using a Tesla coil that she developed.

-In 2017 when she was doxxed and harassed by an anonymous Twitter follower, she subpoenaed Twitter to find the identity of her harasser; it turned out she was a woman and fellow robotics student that Foxlin had once mentored.

 In 2018, Foxlin was named as one of Crain's Cleveland Business's most Notable Women in Technology.
+She subsequently moved to Los Angeles in 2020.

+In 2017, when she was doxxed and harassed by an anonymous Twitter follower, she subpoenaed Twitter to find the identity of her harasser; it turned out she was a woman and fellow robotics student that Foxlin had once mentored.

 Career

 Parihug

 Foxlin invented a huggable teddy bear called Parihug which features two matching bears; each bear is "stuffed with wireless and Bluetooth technology" so that when it is hugged, it sends a signal to its twin over the Internet so that a person with the other bear will feel it vibrate softly and get a message about the hug.
 The toy attracted sufficient attention so that it became a startup firm.
 With co-founder Harshita Gupta, the stuffed animals won the SXSW Tech Fest Reader's Choice award.
 She also won the university's Spartan Challenge Entrepreneurial Competition in its development.
+The product was ultimately never released, with security concerns noted in a Kickstarter post ending the project, with Xyla returning to finish her university degree and subsequently published a description for how to build a do it yourself Parihug.